Trump tells Christian voters "they won't have to vote anymore" if he is elected in November

 "What happened to me, can happen to you," said Navarro.
 "If they can come for Donald Trump, they can come for you."

-Navarro served a four-month sentence for defying a congressional subpoena defying a congressional subpoena.
+Navarro served a four-month sentence for defying a congressional subpoena.
 He was released earlier this month.

 The former president has previously sought to appeal to evangelical Christians.